 Aren’t these blooms on my table a kind of miracle?
 A sign?
-Emily Dickinson was onto something, I think, when she wrote: “Earth is crammed with heaven, and every common bush afire with God.
+Elizabeth Barrett Browning was onto something, I think, when she wrote: “Earth is crammed with heaven, and every common bush afire with God.
 But only he who sees takes off his shoes…”

 Sometimes my husband and I will rise early in the morning to plant a bush or make a border, to mulch a bed or mend a mess.
 Nature plus companionship plus the satisfaction of a job well done almost always equals bliss.
 And somehow, it’s more than just simple addition.
 It’s that divine math again: our minutes together made munificent by an invisible grace.

 My husband and I joked once that this was our Garden of Eden effect.
 And science, it seems, is on our side.
 Because if life began in a garden, it’s no surprise what they’re discovering now about the soil.
 How it stimulates serotonin and makes you feel less stressed and depressed.
 Dirt is leavened with delight apparently.
 And digging among the hollyhocks and hydrangeas can make for a paradisal pleasure.